KenDickey/PackageEnvironments/README.md

 ## Notes
 ========

-- Current name lookup is local -> Smalltalk
-- New name lookup is local -> PackageEnv -> Smalltalk

 Selectors are polymorphic (method names don't care).

 Instanced know their Class.
 Classes know their CodePackage.

 Packages which #require: other packages = packages #use: other packages.

-=> Packages have an "Environment" dictionary of Class-name -> Class.
+=> Packages can have an "Environment" dictionary of Class-name -> Class.

-- Packages which #require: another package import that Package's Environment
+- Packages which #require: another package import that Package's Environment (if any)

 Currently, I am using (deprecated) sharedPool, which could be renamed to sharedEnvironment.